godotengine/godot-docs/classes/class_checkbutton.rst

 **Inherits:** :ref:`Button<class_Button>` **<** :ref:`BaseButton<class_BaseButton>` **<** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Checkable button.
-See also :ref:`CheckBox<class_CheckBox>`.
+A button that represents a binary choice.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-CheckButton is a toggle button displayed as a check field.
+**CheckButton** is a toggle button displayed as a check field.
 It's similar to :ref:`CheckBox<class_CheckBox>` in functionality, but it has a different appearance.
-To follow established UX patterns, it's recommended to use CheckButton when toggling it has an **immediate** effect on something.
-For example, it could be used if toggling it enables/disables a setting without requiring the user to press a confirmation button.
+To follow established UX patterns, it's recommended to use **CheckButton** when toggling it has an **immediate** effect on something.
+For example, it can be used when pressing it shows or hides advanced settings, without asking the user to confirm this action.

 See also :ref:`BaseButton<class_BaseButton>` which contains common properties and methods associated with this node.